sunomura/commercialization-public/manufacture/desktop/boot-to-uefi-mode-or-legacy-bios-mode.md

     Some older PCs (Windows 7-era or earlier) support UEFI, but require you to browse to the boot file.
 From the firmware menus, look for the option: "Boot from file", then browse to \EFI\BOOT\BOOTX64.EFI on Windows PE or Windows Setup media.

-## Detecting UEFI or BIOS mode on a factory floor
+## Detect UEFI or BIOS mode on a factory floor

 Before installing Windows, check to make sure your firmware is booted to the right mode using any of these methods: